-The company is known to have used two types of handstamped overprint on the 1d lilac Inland Revenue stamp.
+I am aware of just one overprint on SG F19.
+The company also used two types of handstamped overprint on this issue.
 It seems unlikely that these overprints served as a security device, as the stamps shown here have already been perfinned and I have yet to see any examples without a perfin.
 The significance of the dates in the overprint is not known.
-It has been reported that the stamps were used with Debenture Stock Interest Warrants issued by the GWR.
-In any case they make an interesting addition to a collection of commercial overprints.
+The stamps were used with Debenture Stock Interest Warrants issued by the GWR.

 The London, Chatham, and Dover Railway Company was created in 1859 when the East Kent Railway was given parliamentary approval to change its name.
 Its lines ran through London and northern and eastern Kent to form a significant part of the Greater London commuter network.
 The company existed until 31st December 1922 when its assets were merged with those of other companies to form the Southern Railway.